 The Old School Game Vault

-The Old School Game Vault is a Chicago based company that emphasizes selling more retro games like Super Mario Bros. and Metroid.
-They have prices for tens of thousands of games you can trade-in and buy, spanning from games from the early 1980s to now, and they make the process pretty easy.
+The Old School Game Vault is a Chicago-based company that emphasizes selling more retro video games like Donkey Kong, Super Mario Bros., and Metroid.
+They have prices for tens of thousands of games you can trade-in and buy, spanning from popular games from the early 1980s to now, and they make the process pretty easy.

-They have a strong emphasis on community and customer support, so that’s a great sign of doing business with them.
+They have a strong emphasis on community and customer support, so that’s a great sign if you want to sell video games and do business with them.

 You can also get some sweet deals on discontinued systems and rare games.
 What better marketplace for a serious retro gamer?
 You can maybe find some specialty boutiques in person that sells and deals with retro games, but DK Oldies is authentic.

 Gameflip is truly unique in that not only does it deal with buying and selling games and other electronics, but it also offers what it calls Gameflip Gigs.
 These are actual gigs in which people market their skills to other customers.